ckeditor/ckeditor5/docs/installation/integrations/react.md

 NODE_OPTIONS="--max-old-space-size=4096" yarn build
 ```

-## Integrating CKEditor 5 built from source
+## Integrating CKEditor&nbsp;5 built from source

-Integrating the rich text editor from source allows you to use the full power of the {@link framework/index CKEditor 5 Framework}.
+Integrating the rich text editor from source allows you to use the full power of the {@link framework/index CKEditor&nbsp;5 Framework}.

 ### Create React App

-This guide assumes that you are using the [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5 needs.
-If you use your custom webpack setup, please read more about {@link installation/advanced/integrating-from-source-webpack including CKEditor 5 built from source}.
+This guide assumes that you are using the [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor&nbsp;5 needs.
+If you use your custom webpack setup, please read more about {@link installation/advanced/integrating-from-source-webpack including CKEditor&nbsp;5 built from source}.

 The configuration needs to be ejected to make it possible to customize the webpack configuration.
-In order to be able to build CKEditor 5 from source, you need to tell webpack how to handle CKEditor 5's SVG and CSS files (by adding loaders configuration).
-Additionally, you need to exclude the CKEditor 5 source from the existing loaders.
+In order to be able to build CKEditor&nbsp;5 from source, you need to tell webpack how to handle CKEditor&nbsp;5's SVG and CSS files (by adding loaders configuration).
+Additionally, you need to exclude the CKEditor&nbsp;5 source from the existing loaders.

 <info-box>
   You can see all the changes described below in this example project: [https://github.com/ckeditor/ckeditor5-react-example/](https://github.com/ckeditor/ckeditor5-react-example/).